kso512/ansible-install-mpd/README.md

 - unzip
 - xmlto

+### NOTE B

+Example of a HTTP stream output in the `ansible_install_mpd_audio_output` dictionary:

+    httpd:
+      type: httpd
+      name: My HTTP Stream
+      encoder: lame
+      port: 8000
+      bitrate: 128
+      format: "44100:16:2"

+### NOTE C

+This role utilizes [`include_vars` and `with_first_found`](http://docs.ansible.com/ansible/include_vars_module.html) with the `ansible_install_mpd_gcc_version` variable to specify which version of the Gnu C Compiler to install.

+- Debian systems default to `6` until Debian 10 "Buster" using `7`.
+- Ubuntu systems default to `6`.

 ## Dependencies

-This role depends on no other roles.
+This role depends on none other.

 ## Example Playbook

-Configure a MPD server for localhost access only and a custom mpd.conf:
+Configure each MPD server for localhost access only and a custom mpd.conf:

     - hosts: servers
       roles: